devsoap/ds-gradle-fn/README.md

 # Sponsors

 Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website.
-To become a sponsor send a mail to sponsor@devsoap.com.
+To find out more about becoming a sponsor see the [Become a sponsor](https://devsoap.com/gradle-vaadin-flow-plugin#supporttheproject) page.

 # License